Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Jac-Peter Tölkes in front of the Murnau town hall - as a tour guide, he combines local history, art and landscape.

-💡 Tip: If you would like to discover Murnau for yourself, you can find my personal tips on accommodation, cafés and excursions in the surrounding area below.
+💡 💡Tip: If you would like to discover Murnau for yourself, you can find my personal tips on accommodation, cafés and excursions in the surrounding area below.

-Who are you and what brought you to Murnau?
+Who are you, and what brought you to Murnau?

-Above all, the location and the people.
 We are located in the foothills of the Bavarian Alps and can see the mountains without being overwhelmed or shaded by them.
 There are three lakes within walking distance - Staffelsee, Riegsee and Froschhauser See - which, depending on the season, are ideal for swimming, water sports, ice skating or even cross-country skiing.

 As a small town between Munich and Garmisch-Partenkirchen, it has been located on an important route between Germany and Italy for over 2,000 years.
-Depending on the direction you look, different perspectives and moods open up - from the Murnauer Moos to the Staffelsee and the Alpine mountain ranges.
-Murnau offers much of what you need to live - often more than you would expect from a place of this size.

 What makes Murnau am Staffelsee special